Skip to content

 • applying a price list

-Darwin does not require BIM — it simply accelerates the process when a model is available.
+Darwin does not require BIM or 2D drawings — it simply accelerates the process when they are available.

 With your estimation created, the final key step is ensuring your prices are up to date: